Catholic Church in Algeria: After Algerian independence

+Since independence in 1962, the European Catholic population has decreased substantially, and many Catholics left to France or Spain.
+According to archbishop Teissier, the Church underwent three stages of death: in the first, directly after independence, the vast majority of Christians left; the second took place in 1993 when all foreigners were ordered out of the country under threat of the G.I.A.; and the third took place during the Algerian civil war when, after the assassination of the 19 martyrs of Algeria, by 1999 only a few thousand Christians remained in the country.

 Shortly after independence, some 900,000 European settlers departed, together with most of the native Christians of Algerian and Muslim origin.
 After a series of violence events over 1962 more than 80% of Catholic settlers left the country.
 In the following years, the Church handed over 700 churches (which subsequently became mosques) and in 1976, the Church had to also hand over schools, hospitals and other social services as part of a nationalization program.
 After 1993, the assassination of foreign workers and the closure of all foreign schools meant that almost all Christian families left, including European spouses of Algerians, Coptic coopérants (Christian aid workers) and more native Algerian Christians.
 After the emigration and violence only about three thousand Catholics remained.

 21st century

-In 2020, Catholics made up 0.01-0.02% of the country's population;there were 62 priests and 116 nuns serving across 30 parishes.
+In 2020, Catholics made up 0.01–0.02% of the country's population; there were 62 priests and 116 nuns serving across 30 parishes.

 In 2022, the Catholic Church noted that they were able to carry out religious services and prison visits without interference from the authorities.

+In April 2026, Pope Leo XIV became the first pope to visit Algeria.